 Try Capture One

-A free 60-day fully functional trial is available from the Phase One website.
-Just remember to use the discount code AMBTONY for a 10% discount at the Phase One online store when you come to buy a licence System requirements for Capture One version 8.1 are Mac OS X 10.9 (Mavericks) or OS X 10.10 (Yosemite) on a Mac, Windows 7 or Windows 8 (64 bit) on a PC.
+A free 60-day fully functional trial is available from the Capture One website.
+System requirements for Capture One version 8.1 are Mac OS X 10.9 (Mavericks) or OS X 10.10 (Yosemite) on a Mac, Windows 7 or Windows 8 (64 bit) on a PC.
 Older versions of Capture One which run on older versions of the operating systems are still downloadable from the Phase One website will work using a Version 8 licence key.

 Lots of tips and tricks on the Phase One blog